Blue (The Jesus Lizard album)

-Blue is the sixth and final full-length album by The Jesus Lizard, released in 1998.
+Blue is the sixth studio album by The Jesus Lizard, released in 1998.
 Produced by Andy Gill, it is something of a departure for The Jesus Lizard, exploring some of the more experimental instincts hinted at on earlier songs like "Happy Bunny Goes Fluff-Fluff Along" on Pure.
 It is one of only two releases by the band to feature new drummer Jim Kimball, the other being the self-titled EP released two months prior.
 A limited edition vinyl pressing was released on Jetset Records on April 21, 1998.
 The album was released in Canada only by Sonic Unyon Records under license from Capitol Records in the USA after EMI Canada passed on releasing the album.